Frequently Asked Questions

 What are the responsibilities of participants?

 We ask for your engagement and collaboration throughout the project duration, including timely (within reason) responses to emails and meeting requests.
-We also ask that you collaborate with our team on any outcomes of the project and ensure that these outcomes are completed in a timely manner after the project has finished.
+We also ask that you collaborate with our team on any project outcomes (such as manuscripts or subsequent grant proposals) and ensure that these outcomes are completed in a timely manner after the project has finished.

 What types of outcomes can I expect to achieve?